Sora-Community/docs/src/modules/json-schema.md

 #### `type`
 - **Type**: `string`
 - **Required**: ✅
-- **Description**: The type of content provided by the source, mainly used for categorization in the module library.
+- **Description**: The type of content provided by the source, used for categorization.
 - **Example**: `"type": "anime"`
 - **Options**: `anime`, `movies`, `shows`, `novels`
 - **Note**: You can set multiple types if the source provides different categories of content.
 For example, if a source provides both anime and movies, you can set `"type": "anime/movies"`.